MightyPork/sbmp/README.md

 ### Physical layer

-SBMP is designed for use on USART-based interfaces, such as simple UART or USART (available as on-chip peripherals of many embedded controllers), RS232 and similar.
+SBMP is designed for use on USART-based interfaces, such as simple TTL U(S)ART (available as on-chip peripherals of many embedded controllers), RS232 and similar.

 The protocol supports only point-to-point mode, partly due to limitations of the USART interface.

-The standard USART mode used is *115200 baud, 8 bits, 1 stop bit, no parity*.
+The standard configuration is *115200 baud, 8 bits, 1 stop bit, no parity*.

 ### Packet structure